shapeandshare/dicebox.core/README.md

     'API-VERSION': 'String'
 ```

-* API-ACCESS-KEY: 'Guid used for authorization'
+* API-ACCESS-KEY: 'A unique (secret) guid used for authorization'
 * API-VERSION: 'Version of the API to use'

 **Classification**